-BA of Sociology courses cover the basics of sociology as well as a number of focal areas.
+The BA in Sociology courses cover the basics of sociology as well as a number of focal areas.
 Students can choose to complete one of three specialized certificates, based on interest or career plans:

-Online programs are a newer, but completely valid way to earn a traditional academic degree.
+Online programs are a newer, but completely valid, way to earn a traditional academic degree.
 Choosing an online program means you will need to prioritize your time effectively, as you won’t be meeting on campus in a traditional classroom setting.
-Online college students need to be attentive to detail, organized, and self-motivated to complete work on their own.
+Online college students need to be detail-oriented, organized and self-motivated to complete work on their own.

 Investing in your future is a big decision.
 However, becoming a fully online student at CU Denver is an affordable option with discounted tuition rates for non resident, fully online students.
 And of course, you will save money not having to drive to campus!

 Tuition and fees are based largely on the class that you enroll in.
 Tuition amount assessed is determined based on which school/college is offering your class, as well as if it is an undergrad or graduate level, and finally your resident status.
 Visit our tuition and financial aid page.

 Financial aid and scholarships are available for those who qualify.